 - When the meat is fork tender use tongs to remove the pork.
 Shred the pork.
 A couple forks works well for this.

-- Pour 6-7 Tbsp of the pork lard over the top of the shredded pork.
+Pour 6-7 Tbsp of the pork lard over the top of the shredded pork.
 Save the rest to do other things.
-It's now about the best thing there is on the planet for frying eggs FWIW.
+It's now become about the best thing there is on the planet for frying eggs FWIW.

 - The pork will give off some liquid as well.
 Use a fat separator.
 Serious eats suggested making a cooked salsa with this leftover liquid.
 Not a bad idea at all.